Tennessee Nursing Colleges, Degrees & Licenses

 Cumberland University

 The nurse educator concentration prepares nurses to work in educational roles in academia, healthcare organizations, and healthcare systems.
 This concentration reviews learning theories, research, and best practices in nursing education.
 The program prepares students to develop curricula, deliver content, and perform assessments of program outcomes.
-The executive leadership and administration concentration trains its students to develop and apply knowledge and skills necessary for the successful management of healthcare quality and patient safety.
+The executive leadership and administration concentration prepares students to develop and apply the knowledge and skills necessary to successfully manage healthcare quality and patient safety.

 • Location: Lebanon, TN